_1780315211167.webp&w=828&q=75)

 Understanding Form 10F and Why It Is Required

-Form 10F, in simple words, serves as an identification proof to confirm whether the assesses have paid taxes in their resident country or not.
+Form 10F, in simple words, provides prescribed information required for claiming DTAA benefits when certain details are missing from the Tax Residency Certificate (TRC).
 It consists of the time period for which the individual has been a resident of that country.
 Further, it mentions all these details in the TRC when it is issued.

 Considering this, if the foreign TRC does not have vital information needed by the Indian tax officials, NRIs need to fill out this form.
 It includes nationality, overseas address, and Tax Identification Number (TIN).
 Form 10F, in this scenario, completes the missing details and ensures compliance with the DTAA rules.